MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 }
 ```

-Doing this will maintain your original folder structure in your schema documents.
+Doing this maintains your original folder structure in your schema documents.

 ## Explore the entities